 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

-Weekly bird walks are conducted in Estabrook Park by Shorewood resident Chuck Hagner, Editor of Bird Watching Magazine.
+Weekly bird walks are conducted in Estabrook Park by Shorewood resident Chuck Hagner, Former Editor of Bird Watching Magazine and Director, Bird City Wisconsin.
 The sightings are entered on eBird.
 The number of species observed in the park through the years by Chuck, and other observers, stands at 166.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.